The USD is mostly lower

 In other markets:

-In the US debt market yields are mixed with a steeper yield curve:
+In the US debt market, yields are lower with the yield curve marginally lower as well:

-In the European debt market, yields are mostly higher:
+In the European debt market, the benchmark 10 year yields are trading mixed.